DaanS8/ScalableRecognition/README.md

 The simplification comes down to:

 1) Give every image a score of 2
-2) For every leaf node were at least one query descriptor ends
+2) For every leaf node were at least one query descriptor ends do step 3.
 3) Subtract a score of every image present present in that leaf node, where the exact score is calculated using the above formula

 Due to this implementation only the leaf nodes where a query descriptor ends needs to be processed and only the images present on that leaf node.
 This avoids processing every image seperatly.